programminghistorian/jekyll/en/lessons/geospatial-data-analysis.md

 This tutorial will introduce scholars to some of these techniques for processing geospatial data, focusing on how geospatial data can be analyzed statistically as well as visualized.
 We will be comparing spatial regions and leveraging the variability of populations across defined spatial regions such as counties.
 This variability can provide insights into a broad range of social movements.
 Moreover, it can be used to assess significant variations in regions using some basic statistical models.
 Using these methods, we assume that there is a level of continuity or homogeneity within the defined regions. [^2] We can leverage these understandings to assess historical events and movements.
 For example, if a large proportion of members of a particular group come from a group of counties, the characteristics of these counties can provide insight into the nature of that movement; [^3] or if a set of events happen in particular counties, we can ask if there is something particular about these counties that could be linked to the event.
 In some cases, analysis can also reveal hidden realities about social movements or events based on their geographic nature.
 For example, if we step through characteristics of an area near a spatial event, we could discover an unknown characteristic we never realized correlated with the particular event, leading to new research possibilities.
 You can hopefully discover trends that may be surprising or some that we find are not as strong as has been assumed.

-Specifically, this tutorial is going to use a membership list--with address--from a para-religious organization in America(PTL Ministries) and downloadable geographic data to assess population characteristics that could provide insights into an organization that is often characterized as more rural and less wealthy, alongside a host of other characteristics.
+Specifically, this tutorial is going to use a membership list--with addresses--from a para-religious organization in America (PTL Ministries) and downloadable geographic data to assess population characteristics that could provide insights into an organization that is often characterized as more rural and less wealthy, alongside a host of other characteristics.
 The tutorial will then visualize and analyze this data to assess possible insights.
 This process will provide the basic tools and understandings that will allow scholars to assess other events and organizations that have geographic data.
 From this, you should be able to discover or challenge understandings of historical events using geospatial analysis.

 ## Pre-requisites
 The work for this lesson will be done in R and R Studio, an open source statistical package used by data scientists, statisticians and other researchers.
 We are using R, because it is a widely-used open source tool that will allow us to both visualize and analyze our data using a multitude of methods that can be expanded upon quite easily.
 Some background knowledge of the software and statistics will be helpful.
 For introductions to R, I recommend the [r-basics](/lessons/r-basics-with-tabular-data) tutorial  and the more comprehensive [Digital History Methods in R](http://lincolnmullen.com/projects/dh-r2/) as starting points.
 There are many other services such as this [MOOC](https://www.coursera.org/learn/r-programming) and [DataCamp](https://www.datacamp.com/) that can introduce beginners to R's broader functionality.
 [UCLA](http://www.ats.ucla.edu/stat/r/default.htm) also has a nice introduction.[^1] While this tutorial will attempt to step through the entire process in R, basic knowledge of R is needed.
 The tutorial also assumes users will have some knowledge about the event you are observing which you will use later as a means to test and contest assumptions.